jborean93/pyspnego/README.md

 * Test out channel bindings
 * Unify exception handling
 * Unify behaviour when accessing attributes like session_key when the context hasn't been established
+* SSPI, use IntFlag for the enums like python-gssapi does
 * Tests, tests, and more tests
 * As part of the tests, make `pyspnego.ps1` a bit more API like, expose each function in a request and return the result back to the caller for easier debugging
 * Unify docstrings for public functions